-Construction of trails in Mystic MTB park is a managed process that all ACC club members are welcome to be a part of and contemplates the requirements of the land managers and trails are built to a sustainable standard and level of safety that ensure all users can enjoy the park safely.
+Construction of trails in Mystic MTB park is an ACP-managed process that all ACC club members are welcome to be a part of and contemplates the requirements of the land managers and trails are built to a sustainable standard and level of safety that ensure all users can enjoy the park safely.

-Any member of the ACC has the opportunity to plan, and construct a new trail within Mystic MTB Park, the following steps need to be followed.
+Any member of the ACC has the opportunity to plan, and construct a new trail within Mystic MTB Park, and the following steps need to be followed.
 Please note that any new trail needs to be supported by ACC, and the Club will maintain an ongoing role in developing the new trail.

-Step1: Make contact with the Trail Planning Coordinator and ACC Trail Maintenance Coordinator to discuss your basic idea of trail location, please consider how your proposed trail addresses these criteria,
+2. Make contact with the ACC Trail Planning Coordinator and ACC Trail Maintenance Coordinator to discuss your basic idea of trail location.

-The Trail Planning Coordinator will then consult the Mystic MTB park master plan, and make a very quick assessment relating to existing trails, and pre-approved trails.
+3. These committee members will then consult the Mystic MTB park master plan / approved location map, and make a very quick assessment relating to existing trails, and pre-approved trails.

 9. Trail Lead, in conjunction with ACC, to commence detailed planning of trail.
 Arrange two club walk-throughs of your proposed trail alignment.
-One of these must be on a weekday, and one on a weekend.
+One of these must be on a week-day, and one on a weekend.
 This gives all interested members the opportunity to see what you propose, and to then provide feedback and advice.